TriplyDB/Documentation/docs/triply-client-js/index.md

 following steps in order to create and run your first script that uses the Triply Client library:

-1. Create a file called `script.ts` and add the following contents:
+1. Create a file called `index.ts` and add the following contents:

    ```typescript
    // Import the Triply Client.